Summary of what I know and where to get more info…

 Metoprolol: Another common beta blocker.
 Many POTS patients feel better on a particular beta blocker.
 Many prefer propranalol to metoprolol or vice versa.

 Ivabridine/Corlanor: A much newer drug, recently approved in the USA.
 If a patient isn’t tolerating traditional beta blockers well, this drug reduces heart rate with the benefit of not reducing blood pressure.
-Many patients haven’t responded well, but those that do seem to love it.
+Anecdotally, some patients haven’t responded well, but those that do seem to love it.
+A recent study found that “78% of POTS patients responded well to ivabradine with no major side effects.”
+See the journal article at Dysautonomia International…

 Mestinon/Pyridostigmine: Better known for helping treat muscle disorders like Myasthenia Gravis, but has been found to sometimes help with POTS symptoms like fatigue and dizziness.
 Chemically, mestinon permits freer transmission of nerve impulses from motor nerves to muscles.